ashleysally00/Happy-birthday/README.md

 # Interactive Birthday Card

-This project is a simple yet charming interactive birthday card created using p5.js.
+This project is a simple cupcake on a birthday card created using p5.js.
 It displays a festive "Happy Birthday" message with a cupcake emoji on a vibrant background.

 ![Birthday Card Preview](https://github.com/ashleysally00/Happy-birthday/blob/main/p5bdaysmPNG.png)